sagemath/trac_to_gh/Issue 335.md

 # Issue 335: directory not empty issue

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/335

 Original creator: was